andrecoimbra/ecg-classification-entropy/README.md

 - DTree: Decision Tree (label 1) using the function <code>DecisionTreeClassifier()</code>.
 - RFM: Random Forest (label 2) using the function <code>RandomForestClassifier()</code>.
 - SVM: Support Vector Machine (label 3) using the function <code>svm.SVC(kernel='rbf')</code>, where <code>rbf</code> represents the Radial Basis Function (RBF) kernel of the <code>SVM</code>.
 - ANN: Artificial Neural Network (label 4) using the Keras framework to generate a feedforward network designed for classification tasks.
-It has an input layer with 24 nodes, two hidden layers with 64 nodes each and ReLU activation functions, a dropout layer with a dropout rate of 0.5, and an output layer with 4 nodes and a softmax activation function.
-The model is compiled using the RMSprop optimizer, categorical crossentropy loss function, and accuracy metric.
+It has an input layer with 24 nodes, two hidden layers with 64 nodes each and ReLU activation functions, a dropout layer with a dropout rate of 0.5, and an output layer.

-Certainly!
-Here's a suggestion for the "Final Remarks" section:

 ## Final Remarks